Floadway/concept/README.md

         middleware: ["doSomethingFancy"]
         description: "A method description is required.
 This might be a pain, but it is great to have good documentation",
         possibleErrors: ["wrongCredentials","internalError","accountNotActivated"] // Errors have to be defined here to ensure proper documentation and easier integration on the front-end
-        params: { // Validation follows the validation spec of the Floadway validator.
+        params: { // Validation follows the validation spec of the Floodway validator.
 The params object is of type "object" with mode set to "strict"
           username: { type: "string", minLength: 4, trim: true, maxLength: 32 },
           password: { type: "string", minLength: 6, trim: true, maxLength: 64 },
           rememberMe: { type: "boolean", default: false } // Defaults to false if not processable